Ebola virus cases in the United States: Revised CDC guidelines

 Since 2007, US hospitals have relied on CDC infection control protocols to contain Ebola virus disease.
 Until October 20, 2014, the CDC guidelines allowed hospitals wide latitude to select gear based on interaction between healthcare workers and patients and on the mode of transmission of the disease being handled.
 The guidelines suggested gowns with "full coverage of the arms and body front, from neck to the mid-thigh or below, will ensure that clothing and exposed upper body areas are protected", and additionally recommend masks and goggles.

-Some infection control experts said that many American hospitals improperly trained their personnel to handle Ebola cases because they were following federal guidelines that were too lax.
+Public health expert Sean G. Kaufman said that many American hospitals improperly trained their personnel to handle Ebola cases because they were following federal guidelines that were too lax.
 US officials abruptly changed their guidelines on October 14.
 The New York Times stated that this was an effective acknowledgment that there were problems with the procedures for protecting health care workers.
-Sean Kaufman, who oversaw infection control at Emory University Hospital while it treated Ebola patients, has said the previous CDC guidelines were "absolutely irresponsible and dead wrong".
+Kaufman, who oversaw infection control at Emory University Hospital while it treated Ebola patients, has said the previous CDC guidelines were "absolutely irresponsible and dead wrong".
 Kaufman called to warn the agency about its lax guidelines but, according to Kaufman, "They kind of blew me off."

 A Doctors Without Borders representative, whose organization has been treating Ebola patients in Africa, criticized a CDC poster for lax guidelines on containing Ebola, saying, "It doesn't say anywhere that it's for Ebola.
 I was surprised that it was only one set of gloves, and the rest bare hands.
 It seems to be for general cases of infectious disease."

 The national nursing union National Nurses United criticized the CDC for making the guidelines voluntary.
 There were complaints at the Texas hospital that healthcare professionals had to use tape to cover their exposed necks.
 According to Frieden, the CDC is appointing a hospital site manager to oversee Ebola containment efforts and are making "intensive efforts" to retrain and supervise staff.

 On October 14, the WHO reported that 125 contacts in the United States were being traced and monitored.
-On October 20, the CDC updated its guidance on Personal Protective Equipment with new detailed instructions that include specifying that no skin should be exposed and adding extensive instructions for donning and doffing the equipment.
+On October 20, the CDC updated its guidance on personal protective equipment with new detailed instructions that include specifying that no skin should be exposed and adding extensive instructions for donning and doffing the equipment.
 On October 20 CDC updated its guidance to add clarification that Ebola may spread through wet droplets such as sneezes.